Loanho314/Loanho314.github.io/contents/home.md

 I am a PhD in Hybrid Intelligence at the Vrije Universiteit Amsterdam (Knowledge In AI group).
-My research focus is on KKR (combining Argumentation as a subfield of KKR with logical reasoning) to enable their capacity in reasoning and explainability and use these approaches to address real-world problems.
+My research focuses on KKR (combining Logical reasoning with Argumentation as a subfield of KKR) to enable their capacity in reasoning and explainability and use these approaches to address real-world problems.
+Hồ Thị Thùy Loan

 #### Email
 [Contact me](mailto:loanthuyho.cs@gmail.com)